PRECIOUS-Gold set for biggest weekly drop since Feb on hawkish Fed

 Interest rate hikes raise the opportunity cost of holding non-yielding bullion.

-The strength of the dollar and concerns about China's industrial sector and economy as a whole have contributed to silver's decline, Gardner said.
+The strength of the dollar and concerns about China's industrial sector and economy as a whole have contributed to silver's decline, said Gardner.

 ((Seher.Dareen@thomsonreuters.com; If in India call +91 74832 70128, if within U.S. call +1 646 223 8780;))